 Duration: Edit the Duration Settings for your Resource by clicking the pencil icon next to the “Duration” header.
 The window that appears is shown below.

-While visible to all users, the Capacity Field can be used by Premium Users only.
 When you click the pencil icon next to the “Capacity” header, you will see the window shown below:

 The Capacity field allows you to specify a maximum number of participants on a reservation for this Resource.
 Any person trying to make a reservation for this resource who includes some number of people greater than the resource’s capacity will be rejected.